 Q: Do you think you’ll stick with your current routine in the future?
 Why/why not?

 Sheri: It is hard to say whether I will stick with our current routine.
 I always say that the schedule or routine is working, until it isn’t.
 When there are five children in a family there are developments in each child that may require more attention or a new focus and at that time a different routine would be considered.

 Q: Do you have any advice for other homeschooling moms?

 Sheri: Yes!
 It is okay to switch curriculum.
 I did it twice mid-year.
 If it isn’t working don’t force it.
 Cut your losses and move onto something that will work for you and that your children will love.
 Also, don’t be afraid to be a traditional Mom.
 Meaning using textbooks or workbooks.
 There are many different homeschooling methods and philosophies and using textbooks can be a good fit.
 In addition, remember that this time is short and having a clean home really isn’t as important as it seems.

-Thanks for getting to know a little more about Sheri and her homeschool.
+Thanks for getting to know a little more about homeschooler Sheri and her family.